easyhrworld/easyhr-11ty/src/terms-of-services.md

 Street Light may provide sample files and applications for the purpose of demonstrating the possibility of using the Services effectively for specific purposes.
 The information contained in any such sample files and applications consists of random data.
 Street Light makes no warranty, either express or implied, as to the accuracy, usefulness, completeness or reliability of the information or the sample files and applications.

 ## Trademark
-Street Light, Street Light logo, Easy HR logo, the names of individual Services and their logos are trademarks of STREET LIGHT SOFTWARE PVT.
+Street Light, Street Light logo, Easy HR logo, the names of individual Services and their logos are trademarks of Crafting HR Software Solutions  PVT.
 LTD. You agree not to display or use, in any manner, the Street Light trademarks, without Street Light’s prior permission.

 ## Disclaimer of Warranties
 YOU EXPRESSLY UNDERSTAND AND AGREE THAT THE USE OF THE SERVICES IS AT YOUR SOLE RISK.
 THE SERVICES ARE PROVIDED ON AN AS-IS-AND-AS-AVAILABLE BASIS.
 STREET LIGHT EXPRESSLY DISCLAIMS ALL WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 STREET LIGHT MAKES NO WARRANTY THAT THE SERVICES WILL BE UNINTERRUPTED, TIMELY, SECURE, OR VIRUS FREE.
 USE OF ANY MATERIAL DOWNLOADED OR OBTAINED THROUGH THE USE OF THE SERVICES SHALL BE AT YOUR OWN DISCRETION AND RISK AND YOU WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO YOUR COMPUTER SYSTEM, MOBILE TELEPHONE, WIRELESS DEVICE OR DATA THAT RESULTS FROM THE USE OF THE SERVICES OR THE DOWNLOAD OF ANY SUCH MATERIAL.
 NO ADVICE OR INFORMATION, WHETHER WRITTEN OR ORAL, OBTAINED BY YOU FROM STREET LIGHT, ITS EMPLOYEES OR REPRESENTATIVES SHALL CREATE ANY WARRANTY NOT EXPRESSLY STATED IN THE TERMS.